BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

       [Create Channel Dialog](@ref createchandlg).
 - **Download File**
     - Download the file selected in [Files-tab](@ref filestab).
-To download a file a user must have the *user-right* [User can download files](@ref useraccountsdlg).
+To download a file a user must have the *User Right* [User can download files](@ref useraccountsdlg).
 - **Delete File**
     - Delete the file selected in [Files-tab](@ref filestab).
 Only the